martinpihrt/OSPy-plugins/plugins/energy_meter/README.md

 ## Connection sources

 Direct LAN / IP is the default and recommended source.
 Enter an IP address, an optional port, or a DNS name such as `meter.local`; OSPy reads `http://HOST/rpc/Shelly.GetStatus` directly, works without Shelly Cloud or Internet access, and can use Shelly local digest authentication.
 The second source is the device cache of Shelly Cloud Integration.
-That mode requires Shelly Cloud Integration to be installed, configured, enabled and running, and the selected three-phase meter must be available in its cache.
+That mode requires Shelly Cloud Integration to be installed, configured, enabled and running.
+Energy Meter distinguishes a missing or disabled Shelly ID from an enabled device that is still waiting for its first cached reading after startup or configuration changes, including when paired with the previous parallel-list Integrator interface.
+A waiting meter is retried every five seconds without an error traceback, while successfully read meters retain the configured sampling interval and Diagnostics reports a waiting state until data arrives.

 ## Multiple meters and roles